postwait/leo/README.md

 Installation
 ===

-You can access leo through git clone or wget.
+You can access leo through git using git clone or wget or you can install leo as an npm

 System Requirements